 As Cinco de Mayo festivities commence, it is important to stop and consider whether classroom observances and celebrations in general are inclusive and respectful and whether they do or do not promote stereotypical portrayals of groups of people—in this case, people who are Mexican and Mexican-American.
-Cinco De Mayo is a fun and festive holiday in the United States, that it is often wrought with problematic choices made by good people just wanting to have a good time and celebrate.
-Without intending to, people can perpetuate harmful stereotypes of Mexicans at a private party, restaurant, community festival and even in schools.
+Cinco De Mayo is a fun and festive holiday in the U.S. that it is often wrought with problematic choices made by people wanting to have a good time and celebrate.
+Regardless of intent, people can perpetuate harmful stereotypes of Mexican people at a private party, restaurant, community festival and in schools.

-- Seek out curricular content that educates students about the rich diversity of Mexicans and Mexican Americans..Expand your focus beyond the three Fs: festivals, fashion and foods to avoid trivializing the culture’s rich history and people’s experiences.
+- Seek out curriculum content that educates students about the rich diversity of people who are Mexican and Mexican American.
+Expand your focus beyond the "three Fs" (festivals, fashion and foods) to avoid trivializing the culture’s rich history and people’s experiences.
 Using children's and young adult literature and exposing young people to films like “Coco” are opportunities to help them understand traditions and values that are nuanced and current.